CarolinaCC/Dependable-Public-Announcement-Server/README.md

 The ServiceDPASPersistentImpl builds on the previous by guaranteeing persistence in the presence of faults The ServiceDPASSafeImpl builds on the previous by ensuring the freshness of the requests received.

+You can find the report in the docs folder